dogtopus/ffsds4/README.md

 ## Usage

 Make sure the UDC driver module for your board and `libcomposite` module are loaded.
 If testing on PC, use `dummy_hcd` as the UDC driver.
+Also, make sure `libaio` is installed in your target and development systems since `python-functionfs` requires it.

 To start ffsds4 using pipenv, run: